Lento (Julieta Venegas song)

-"Lento" (English: "Slow") is the second single from the third album by Mexican singer Julieta Venegas, called Sí.
-The song was named the 5th best song of the 2000s decade by Latin music website Club Fonograma.
+"Lento" (English: "Slow") is a song recorded by Mexican singer Julieta Venegas, from her third studio album, Sí (2003).
+This particular track was recognized by the Latin music website Club Fonograma as the fifth-best song of the 2000s decade.

 Song information

 The song was written by Coti Sorokin and Julieta Venegas.
 Venegas plays the accordion, drum machine and keyboards on the track.
 It made the Billboard chart, and reached positions 31 and 13 on the Hot Latin Songs and Latin Pop Airplay respectively.
 Venegas performed a new version on piano for her MTV Unplugged in 2008.

 Live performance

 The Mexican hip hop group Cartel de Santa performed the song for the MTV Video Music Awards Latinoamérica 2004 in Miami, Florida.

 Music video

 The music video was filmed in Japan, and featured Venegas's twin sister Yvonne.
 It was directed by Rogelio Sikander.
 It begins with Julieta walking the streets of Tokyo and following her sister Yvonne.
 The two are dressed in the same clothes and have the same hairstyle (except for Yvonne having shorter hair).
 Animated flowers and plants begin to grow each time Julieta goes through a street and on anything she touches.
 The video ends with the sisters playing a crane game.